marcos-nonaka/taqtile-internship-challenge---pokemon/README.md

 ## About

 This project is an complete Pokedex App using React Native.
 The task was to finish this project using data from a Rest API, create a details page to check for pokemon's stats and implement a share feature to send some pokeculture to your friends.
+The project can be runned here: https://snack.expo.dev/@marcosnonaka/taqtile-internship-challenge---pokemon

 The main purpose of this challenge is not evaluate the candidates' knowledge of react native or front-end development but to show us how they solve a problem and how they study for it.